timmyang/Course_Listings/README.md

 # Course_Listings
-This repository contains a list of courses taken from school and online.
+This repository contains a list of courses taken throughout the school years.

 ## Graduate-level courses